Change is an inevitable part of our life; as they say. And everything that has to improve requires change.

 4. The Two-Bite Rule

-Try eating two bites of your favorite food, remember about the slow pace to savor its flavor.
+Try eating two bites of your favourite food, remember about the slow pace to savour its flavour.
 Your two bites should be to say “hello” and “goodbye” to it.

 5. One Activating Meal In A Day